 UFPLS lets you take a lump sum from your pension.
 Some older schemes may not offer it, so check with your provider.

-This option is used by retirees that require a large lump sum from their pension arrangement.
+This option is used by retirees that require a large lump sum from their pension pool arrangement.
 Usually, the whole of the pension fund is encashed and paid to the retiree.
 Retirees that require the whole of their fund choose this option.

 UFPLS is a great option if you require a large sum of money for a significant purchase.
 Examples include paying off a mortgage or buying a house.
 But, it can affect your retirement money and you might have to pay taxes.